Last Updated: May 4th, 2022 at 4:16 pm

 - A capital felony committed before 1995

-According to the Florida Commission on Offender Review, there were only 4,552 prisoners in the Florida penal system who were eligible for parole as of May 31, 2016.
+According to the Florida Commission on Offender Review, only 4,552 prisoners in the Florida penal system were eligible for parole as of May 31, 2016.
 Keep in mind, other states may have an active parole system, but Florida has moved to a system where most inmates who receive conditional release are placed on probation.